apache/zeppelin/docs/interpreter/bigquery.md

 ---
 layout: page
 title: "BigQuery Interpreter for Apache Zeppelin"
-description: "BigQuery is a highly scalable no-ops data warehouse in the Google Cloud Platform.
-Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
-Google BigQuery solves this problem by enabling super-fast SQL queries against append-only tables using the processing power of Google's infrastructure.
-Simply move your data into BigQuery and let us handle the hard work.
-You can control access to both the project and your data based on your business needs, such as giving others the ability to view or query your data."
+description: "BigQuery is a highly scalable no-ops data warehouse in the Google Cloud Platform."
 group: interpreter
 ---
 <!--